Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Preliminaries

-so $b_{i \leftarrow j, \, k \leftarrow l } =1$ if and only if for the quadruple in the lower indices, $i \leftarrow j=k \leftarrow l$ holds, where $l\ne i$.
-Since it is a Frobenius-type matrix, its largest absolute value eigenvalue $\lambda (\B)$ is positive real, and it can also have some other structural real eigenvalues (those are positive in assortative networks).
+where $\delta$ is now the Kronecker-delta.
+So $b_{l \rightarrow s, \, j \rightarrow i } =1$ if and only if for the quadruple in the lower indices, $l \rightarrow s=j \rightarrow i$ holds with $l\ne i$.
+Since $\B$ is a real matrix of non-negative entries, it has a largest absolute value eigenvalue which is positive real, so it is the spectral radius $\rho (\B )$ of $\B$; and $\B$ can also have some other so-called structural real eigenvalues (those are positive in assortative networks).
 Since the characteristic polynomial of $\B$ has real coefficients, its complex eigenvalues occur in conjugate pairs in the bulk of its spectrum.
 Note that the underlying simple graph is not directed, just we consider its edges as bidirected for the purpose of the message passing equations of Section~\ref{bp}.

-Here we enumerate some results about the spectral properties of $\B$, see~\cite{Glover,Torres} for more details and proofs.
-Note that the spectrum of $\B$ is not sensitive to high-degree nodes, because a walk starting at a node cannot turn around and return to it immediately.
-Also trees, disconnected from the graph or dangling off it, contribute zero eigenvalues to the non-backtracking spectrum, as a non-backtracking random walk is forced to a leaf of the tree, from where it has nowhere to go.
+Here we enumerate some results about the spectral properties of $\B$, see~\cite{Glover21} for more details and proofs.
+Note that the spectrum of $\B$ is not sensitive to high-degree nodes, because a walk starting at a node cannot return to it immediately.
+Also trees, disconnected from the graph or dangling off it, contribute zero eigenvalues to the non-backtracking spectrum, as a non-backtracking random walk when forced to a leaf, must stop there.